Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Sparse Grid Experimental Designs

 \subsection{Truncated Sparse Grids}

 Despite the huge reduction in sample size and the significant computational savings that follow (see Section~\ref{sec:computation}), SG designs lack sufficient flexibility that would allow them to be widely adopted in practice.
 This is because SGs are not defined directly via the sample size $n$ but via the level $\tau$.
 If $n$ lies between $\abs{\CalX_{\tau}^{\mathsf{SG}}}$ and $\abs{\CalX_{\tau+1}^{\mathsf{SG}}}$ for some $\tau$, then we are forced to choose between the two SGs.
-However, choosing $\CalX_{\tau}^{\mathsf{SG}}$ would mean wasting the budget, while choosing $\CalX_{\tau+1}^{\mathsf{SG}}$ would mean that one has to increase the budget which may not be possible.
-This issue becomes particularly serious in high dimensions, because the sample size of the classical SG increases very quickly as $\tau$ increases; see Table~\ref{tab:SSG_num}.
-To resolve the issue, we propose a new experimental design as follows.
+However, choosing $\CalX_{\tau}^{\mathsf{SG}}$ would mean wasting the budget, while choosing $\CalX_{\tau+1}^{\mathsf{SG}}$ would mean that one has to increase the budget, which may not be possible.
+This issue becomes particularly serious in high dimensions because the sample size of the classical SG increases very quickly as $\tau$ increases; see Table~\ref{tab:SSG_num}.
+To resolve the issue, we propose a new experimental design, as follows; see Figure~\ref{fig:TSG} for examples of TSGs in two dimensions.